Black Bean Enchiladas

 Meal Prepping

-I swear enchiladas are always better leftover, which makes them perfect for meal prepping!
+I swear these black bean enchiladas are always better leftover, which makes them perfect for meal prepping!
 Make them as described in the recipe card and keep in the fridge for up to 3 days.

 Reheat in the microwave for 1-2 minutes or in the oven for about 20 minutes at 350°F. I like to add a little extra enchilada sauce on top when reheating so they aren’t dried out.